kaidez/kdz/source-shared-files/STYLEGUIDE.md

 * `for.less` is a LESS-specific file that outputs a set of CSS selectors using a LESS function.
 The `.scss` file buildout doesn't have a similar file.

-* `bootstrap-overide.less` would contain classes that are inside `bootstrap.css`.
+* `bootstrap-overide.less` would contain classes needed to override classes already inside `bootstrap.css`.

-* `retina-media-queries` would contain classes that define any classes based on retina and non-retina images.
+* `retina-media-queries` would contain classes that define any settings for retina and non-retina images.

 * `mobile-first.less` would contain classes that appear on handheld views only.